Arabian-vACC/library/docs/vacc_documents/policies/training_policy.md

 Upon successful completion of the theoretical examination, the controller must submit a support ticket to the Arabian vACC ATC Training Department confirming they have passed and completed the theoretical examination.
 Once the department has verified the result, the controller will be eligible to proceed to the practical phase.

 ##### Practical Training
 Controllers who have passed the specific Tier 1 Dubai theoretical examination will then be able to proceed to the practical phase and undergo sessions with a mentor or instructor.
 These sessions will cover the practical aspects of the training, applying all theoretical knowledge to ensure the controller understands the procedures and operations of the position.
+The conduct of these sessions is outlined below.

+##### Tier 1 Ground
+Practical training will be as follows:

+- One sweatbox familiarisation session
+- One practical assessment session online on the network where the student is graded on an assessment scoresheet

+At the discretion of the mentor or instructor, the student may be granted an additional session before the assessment.

+##### Tier 1 Tower
+Practical training will be as follows:

+- Two sweatbox familiarisation sessions
+- One online familiarisation session
+- One practical assessment session online on the network where the student is graded on an assessment scoresheet

+##### Tier 1 Terminal Area
+Practical training will be as follows:

+- Two sweatbox familiarisation sessions
+- One familiarisation session on the live network or sweatbox at the discretion of the mentor or instructor
+- One online familiarisation session
+- One practical assessment session online on the network where the student is graded on an assessment scoresheet

+##### Granting of Tier 1 Approvals
-After completing the practical phase and once a mentor or instructor is satisfied with the controller's performance, the endorsement will be added to the controller's profile on Hayya.
+After successfully completing the practical phase and once a mentor or instructor is satisfied with the controller's performance such that the student is deemed "Competent", the endorsement will be added to the controller's profile on Hayya.

+At any point, if the controller fails to meet the required level of competency during the practical assessment, they will be deemed "Not Yet Competent" and they must reapply for Tier 1 approvals **after a minimum of 30 days from the day of the assessment**.

 Controllers are not permitted to connect on any Dubai positions until the endorsement is visible on the controller roster on Hayya.